alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 Best practices:

-- **Implement secure key management**: By defining an encryption approach that includes the storage, rotation, and access control of keys, you can help provide protection for your content against unauthorized users and against unnecessary exposure to authorized users.
+- **Implement secure key management**: By defining an encryption approach that includes the storage, rotation, and access control of keys, you can help protect your content against unauthorized users and unnecessary exposure to authorized users.
   - <kbd>AWS KMS</kbd> helps you manage encryption keys and integrates with many AWS services.
 This service provides durable, secure, and redundant storage for your AWS KMS keys.
   - <kbd>AWS CloudHSM</kbd> is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys in the AWS Cloud.
 - **Enforce encryption at rest**: You should ensure that the only way to store data is by using encryption.
 You can use <kbd>AWS Managed Config Rules</kbd> to check automatically that you are using encryption, for example, for EBS volumes, RDS instances, and S3 buckets.